-It is what entrepreneur Jason Zook is doing.
-He is selling his future.
-If you buy his future, you get everything he has ever created, and everything he ever will create.
-You own his future, so you never have to pay him again.
+It is what entrepreneur Jason Zook did.
+He sold his future.
+If you bought his future, you got everything he had ever created, and everything he ever will create.
+You owned his future, so you never have to pay him again.

 In the 1,000 true fans concept, you first create products, then you get true fans, then finally you get paid.
-In buying someone’s future, you get paid first, your customers become true fans, and then you create the products.
+If someone buys your future, you get paid first, your customers become true fans, and then you create the products.
 It’s the difference between having your true fans pay you at the end or up front.

 Let’s assume that a true fan will pay you $100 per year.
-Let’s also assume that Jason Zook will have 30-50 more productive years in his working life (he’s in his 30’s now).
+Let’s also assume that Jason Zook would have 30-50 more productive years in his working life (he was in his 30’s at the time of selling his future).
 Using the 1,000 true fans theory, you can estimate the value of Jason’s future to be $3,000-$5,000.
 And that’s after you disregard his past products.
-Using this line of thinking, that $1,500 for someone’s future looks like a real bargain.
+Using this line of thinking, the $1,500 he charged for his future was a real bargain.

 Jason Zook no longer sells his future.
 He has since gotten married and joined forces with his wife Caroline.
 Now they sell a monthly subscription to their creations called Wandering Aimfully.